ncy08/coachkip-site/programoverview.md

 these in HomeView.vue.
 2. Dark-/light-mode
 • toggle writes localStorage.theme, Vuetify reads it on init.
-• Consider using “prefers-color-scheme” to set default.
+• Consider using "prefers-color-scheme" to set default.
 3. Accessibility & performance
 • Hero animation + parallax can be heavy on mobile.
 • Many inline styles; you may want to move them to scoped <style>.
 4. SEO
 • @vueuse/head plus router meta is the canonical path.
 The manual afterEach in